agathis-project/salix-arctica/README.md

 - A standard/specification for the electrical interface with the power module is yet to be started.

-These standards are essentially derived from the root design.

-So, be careful with the root design !

 ## Design

-- design goals and overall constraints and requirements:
+- Design goals and overall constraints and requirements:
   - use devices with temperature range -40 to 85C or beyond; use of device variants manufactured for reduced temperature range such as 0-70C shall be limited to prototypes for functional development; product variants for lower